 When L2 U2N Relay UE is in RRC_CONNECTED and L2 U2N Remote UE(s) is in RRC_IDLE or RRC_INACTIVE, there are two options for paging delivery:

-- The L2 U2N Relay UE monitors POs of its connected L2 U2N Remote UE(s) if the active DL BWP of L2 U2N Relay UE is configured with CORESET and paging search space;
+- The L2 U2N Relay UE monitors POs of its connected L2 U2N Remote UE(s) if the active DL BWP of the L2 U2N Relay UE is configured with CORESET and paging search space;

-- The delivery of the L2 U2N Remote UE's paging can be performed through dedicated RRC message from the gNB to the L2 U2N Relay UE.
+- The delivery of the L2 U2N Remote UE's paging can be performed through a dedicated RRC message from the gNB to the L2 U2N Relay UE.
 The dedicated RRC message for delivering L2 U2N Remote UE paging to the RRC_CONNECTED L2 U2N Relay UE may contain one or more Remote UE IDs (5G-S-TMSI or I-RNTI).

 It is up to network implementation to decide which of the above two options to use.
 The L2 U2N Relay UE in RRC_CONNECTED, if configured with paging search space, can determine whether to monitor POs for a L2 U2N Remote UE based on the indication within the PC5-RRC signalling received from the L2 U2N Remote UE.

-The L2 U2N Remote UE in RRC_IDLE provides 5G-S-TMSI and UE specific DRX cycle (configured by upper layer) to the L2 U2N Relay UE to request it to perform PO monitoring.
-The L2 U2N Remote UE in RRC_INACTIVE provides the minimum value of two UE specific DRX cycles (configured respectively by upper layer and RAN), 5G-S-TMSI and I-RNTI to the L2 U2N Relay UE for PO monitoring.
-The L2 U2N Relay UE in RRC_CONNECTED can notify L2 U2N Remote UE information (i.e. 5G-S-TMSI/I-RNTI) to the gNB via SidelinkUEInformationNR message for paging delivery purpose.
+The L2 U2N Remote UE in RRC_IDLE provides 5G-S-TMSI and UE specific DRX cycle (configured by upper layer) to the L2 U2N Relay UE for requesting to perform PO monitoring.
+The L2 U2N Remote UE in RRC_INACTIVE provides the minimum value of two UE specific DRX cycles (configured respectively by upper layer and NG-RAN), 5G-S-TMSI, and I-RNTI to the L2 U2N Relay UE for PO monitoring.
+The L2 U2N Relay UE in RRC_CONNECTED can notify the L2 U2N Remote UE information (i.e. 5G-S-TMSI/I-RNTI) to the gNB via the SidelinkUEInformationNR message for paging delivery purpose.
 The L2 U2N Relay UE receives paging messages to check the 5G-S-TSMI/I-RNTI and sends relevant paging record to the L2 U2N Remote UE accordingly.

 The L2 U2N Relay UE can use unicast signalling to send paging to the L2 U2N Remote UE via PC5.